-If you receive ideas from the sources that you trust or authority figures such as parents, friends, teachers, family members, experts, etc. you automatically turn your conscious filters off and let the info pass easily into your subconscious mind, leading to the formation of beliefs.
+Receiving ideas from trusted sources or authority figures such as parents, friends, teachers, etc. make you turn off your conscious filters, and their messages seep into your subconscious.
+These messages then turn into beliefs.

-When you receive an idea repeatedly, the conscious mind gets kind of tired filtering the same info again and again, eventually deciding that filtering may not be required for this idea at all.
+When you’re exposed to an idea repeatedly, the conscious mind gets ‘tired’ of filtering the same information again and again.
+Eventually, it decides that filtering may not be required for this idea at all.

 As a result, the idea leaks into your subconscious mind if you get exposed to it enough number of times, where it turns into a belief.

-Continuing with the above analogy, if your teacher (a trusted source) called you stupid (an idea) again and again (repetition), you might eventually form a belief that you are stupid!
+Continuing the above analogy, if your teacher (trusted source) called you stupid (an idea) again and again (repetition), you form a belief that you’re stupid.
 Sounds ridiculous, doesn’t it?
-But it ain’t over yet.
-There’s more to the story.
-It usually gets worse from here on.
+It gets worse from here on out.

 Once you start believing that you are stupid, you behave more and more like a stupid person because we always tend to act according to our belief system.

-Since your subconscious is continually recording your life experiences, it will register your stupid act as ‘evidence’ that you are indeed stupid- just to match its pre-existing belief and it will ignore everything else.
+As your subconscious is continually recording your life experiences, it will register your stupid act as ‘evidence’ that you are stupid- to match its pre-existing belief.
+It will ignore everything else.

-This means that even if you did something very smart, your subconscious mind will turn a blind eye to it because of the presence of a contradicting belief (“you are stupid”).
+This means that even if you did something smart, your subconscious mind will turn a blind eye to it.
+Thanks to the presence of a stronger contradicting belief (“you are stupid”).